EOEPCA/keycloak-opa-plugin/README.md

 ### Existing capabilities

 The plugin can be integrated into Keycloak as a Policy SPI.
-It is possible to create OPA-related policies via the Keycloak Admin UI.
+It is possible to create and edit OPA-related policies via the Keycloak Admin UI.
-However, this is currently simply reusing the JS policy form, which only allows entering a name and a description, but no OPA-specific attributes.

-As a preliminary solution, by default, the name of the policy is used as the path to the policy document in OPA (relative to the OPA base URI).
-Alternatively, the path can be configured in a property file.
+The input document currently contains a mostly fixed set of information, which includes all attributes of the affected user and some general information.
+However, it is also possible to optionally add permission and resource metadata for individual policies.
 See section "Policy configuration" below for details.

-Furthermore, the input document currently contains a mostly fixed set of information, which includes all attributes of the affected user and some general information.
-However, meanwhile it is also possible to optionally add permission and resource metadata for individual policies.

 As the result of a policy evaluation, the adapter currently only accepts a simple boolean value that denotes whether the policy evaluation resulted in